DEWA becomes first utility to launch its smart app on Apple Vision Pro

 Additionally, the customer can view bill details and pay using Apple Pay, access the Smart Living dashboard, as well as view annual, monthly, and daily consumption reports compared to similar homes through the My Sustainable Living Programme.
 The smart app also provides each customer with an individual footprint as well as customised tips to enhance consumption efficiency.

-“We work in line with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, that the smart government goes to the people and does not wait for them to come to it; and the directives of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council of Dubai, to transform Dubai government into a fully smart model.
+“We work in line with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, that the smart government goes to the people and does not wait for them to come to it; and the directives of H.H.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council, to transform Dubai government into a fully smart model.
 Therefore, we are committed to keeping pace with rapid technological developments to provide innovative, safe, and proactive services that are available around the clock through various channels that suit all customers and allow them to conduct their transactions seamlessly and conveniently, anytime, anywhere, to save their time and effort and contribute to enhancing their happiness.
 We use the latest disruptive technologies of the Fourth Industrial Revolution, including generative AI, metaverse, and others.
-DEWA’s advanced digital infrastructure has contributed to increasing the smart adoption of its services to 99.2%,” said HE Saeed Mohammed Al Tayer, MD and CEO of DEWA.
+DEWA’s advanced digital infrastructure has contributed to increasing the smart adoption of its services to 99.2percent,” said Saeed Mohammed Al Tayer, MD and CEO of DEWA.